 Create an inclusive work environment that fosters creativity and innovation and promotes colleague engagement through awareness and inclusive leadership skills training.

-Performance In 2015, in support of fostering an inclusive environment, we launched a newly designed Employee Engagement & Inclusion Survey.
-The results provided managers with new insight to engage employees and discuss diversity and inclusion.
-Our Employee Resource Groups continued to show strong growth.
-We launched a global women’s network that expands outreach and development efforts for women.
+In 2016, we continued use of our Employee Engagement and Inclusion Survey, which provided managers with ongoing insights to engage employees and discuss diversity and inclusion.
+As always, our Employee Resource Groups continued to show strong growth, such as strengthening our global women’s network and introducing Small Acts of Inclusion.

-Goal Increase representation of women and people of color in leadership positions as benchmarked against labor market recruitment census and availability data.
-Increase the representation of veterans and people with disabilities.
+Increase representation of women and People of Color in leadership positions as benchmarked against labor market recruitment census data.

-Goal Engage various external stakeholder groups that support and serve Northrop Grumman’s values and interests in recruiting, developing and recognizing a diverse workforce and contracting with diverse suppliers.
+Engage various external stakeholder groups that support and serve our values and interests in recruiting, developing and recognizing a diverse workforce and contracting with diverse suppliers.

 In 2016, we participated in 12 diversity conferences to recruit new diverse employees and develop talent.
 We won awards from various LGBT organizations and were named a top company for executive women.
 We achieved a perfect 100 point rating on the Disability Equality Index Best Places to Work for Individuals with Disabilities.
 To strengthen our partnerships, senior leaders spoke at conferences such as Women in National Security Careers and the Women in Leadership and Business Summit, held in the United Arab Emirates.